MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/qsort-s.md

 ### Parameters

-`base`
+*base*
 Start of target array.

-`num`
+*number*
 Array size in elements.

-`width`
+*width*
 Element size in bytes.

-`compare`
+*compare*
 Comparison function.
-The first argument is the `context` pointer.
-The second argument is a pointer to the `key` for the search.
-The third argument is a pointer to the array element to be compared with `key`.
+The first argument is the *context* pointer.
+The second argument is a pointer to the *key* for the search.
+The third argument is a pointer to the array element to be compared with *key*.

-`context`
+*context*
-A pointer to a context, which can be any object that the `compare` routine needs to access.
+A pointer to a context, which can be any object that the *compare* routine needs to access.

 ## Remarks

-The `qsort_s` function implements a quick-sort algorithm to sort an array of `num` elements, each of `width` bytes.
-The argument `base` is a pointer to the base of the array to be sorted. `qsort_s` overwrites this array with the sorted elements.
-The argument `compare` is a pointer to a user-supplied routine that compares two array elements and returns a value specifying their relationship. `qsort_s` calls the `compare` routine one or more times during the sort, passing pointers to two array elements on each call:
+The `qsort_s` function implements a quick-sort algorithm to sort an array of *number* elements, each of *width* bytes.
+The argument *base* is a pointer to the base of the array to be sorted. `qsort_s` overwrites this array with the sorted elements.
+The argument *compare* is a pointer to a user-supplied routine that compares two array elements and returns a value specifying their relationship. `qsort_s` calls the *compare* routine one or more times during the sort, passing pointers to two array elements on each call:

 ```
 compare( context, (void *) & elem1, (void *) & elem2 );